 Dear Supporters and Friends:

-The Symposium has worked to provide state-of-the-art information on developments in breast cancer, aiming to achieve a balance among clinical, translational, and basic research for forty-four years.
-Patient benefit is the ultimate outcome and through SABCS and its post-symposium resources, such as the SABCS Sessions On Demand, your support has helped professionals from all over the world come together for an important exchange of information.
+The Symposium has worked to provide state-of-the-art information on developments in breast cancer, aiming to achieve a balance among clinical, translational, and basic research for forty-three years.
+Patient benefit is the ultimate outcome and through SABCS and its post-symposium resources, such as the SABCS On Demand, your support has helped professionals from all over the world come together for an important exchange of information.
 Your support has also enabled us to disseminate that information worldwide.
 Those of you who have worked with us through the years are a positive force in the progress of breast cancer research and treatment.
 For all of this we are deeply and sincerely grateful.

 The SABCS hybrid meeting will allow onsite exhibit booths and a virtual exhibit hall experience.
-This new meeting model will cater to both onsite and virtual meeting attendees and allow the SABCS to switch very quickly to a 100% virtual meeting, if necessary.
+This new meeting model will cater to both onsite and virtual meeting attendees and allows the SABCS to switch very quickly to a 100% virtual meeting, if necessary.

 For the safety of our participants, we have decided to host a hybrid 2021 San Antonio Breast Cancer Symposium.
 For those attending in-person, SABCS is committed to attendees' safety and will adhere to CDC's safety guidelines and protocols.
 Mandatory masks and COVID rapid check verifications may be required prior to joining the conference.
 For attendees who are not able to travel, a virtual option with live web streaming is available.